Resolving the Collective Action Problem of Violence Against Women and Children in Shinyanga District, Tanzania with the Women Fund Tanzania Trust

 Exploring the wellbeing of care leavers: A study on residential care in Tanzania

-We recently partnered with Worldwide Childhood Foundation and Eriks Development to explore the wellbeing of care leavers in Tanzania.
-This study, a collaborative effort between C4C, Railway Children, Pamoja Leo, Transform Alliance Africa, the Families and Futures Coalition of Tanzania, and ConnectGo, seeks to understand care leavers’ perspectives on both their experiences of the care system and their lives post-care.
+We recently partnered with World Childhood Foundation and Eriks Development to explore the experience of young adults who spent time in residential care centres as children.
+This study, a collaborative effort between C4C, Railway Children, Pamoja Leo, and the Families and Futures Coalition of Tanzania, and seeks to inform our advocacy with the lived experience of young people.

 Exploring the prevalence, types and costs of violence against children in schools in Tanzania